Seven and the Ragged Tiger: Release and singles

-The simultaneous worldwide release of Seven and the Ragged Tiger followed a month later on 21 November 1983, shortly after the band commenced a worldwide tour.
-It entered the UK Albums Chart at number one, becoming the band's first album to top the chart, although sales fell off quicker than EMI had expected.
+Seven and the Ragged Tiger was released a month later on 21 November 1983, shortly after the band commenced a worldwide tour.
+It entered the UK Albums Chart at number one, becoming the band's first album to top the chart, although sales fell off more quickly than EMI had expected.
 When it debuted on the US Billboard Top LPs & Tape chart, both Rio and the reissued Duran Duran were still high on the chart.
 It reached number eight and within months achieved platinum status with sales of one million units, eventually going double platinum.
-Elsewhere, Seven and the Ragged Tiger topped the chart in the Netherlands and reached number two in Australia, three in Finland, seven in Canada, 11 in Austria and New Zealand, 12 in Italy, 14 in Norway, 16 in Switzerland, 17 in Germany and 19 in Sweden.
+Elsewhere, Seven and the Ragged Tiger topped the charts in the Netherlands and New Zealand, and it reached number two in Australia, three in Finland, seven in Canada, 11 in Austria, 12 in Italy, 14 in Norway, 16 in Switzerland, 17 in Germany and 19 in Sweden.

-"New Moon on Monday" was issued as the second single on 14 January 1984, backed by "Tiger Tiger".
+"New Moon on Monday" was issued as the second single on 23 January 1984, backed by a remix of "Tiger Tiger".
 Its ambitious video, directed by Mulcahy's colleague Brian Grant, contained images of a medieval French town and was shot during a two-day shoot in Paris before the tour resumed in Japan.
 Hated by the band members, the video received heavy airplay on MTV.
 The single itself stalled at number nine in the UK and number ten in the US.
-With both singles performing below the label's expectations, EMI executives grew concerned that Sadkin lacked the skill to produce a great single for Duran Duran.
+With both singles performing below the label's expectations, EMI executives grew concerned that Sadkin lacked the skill to produce a successful single for Duran Duran.

-While in Australia on tour, John heard a prerelease copy of the INXS single "Original Sin", produced by Chic member Nile Rodgers and engineered by Jason Coruso, and felt a remix of "The Reflex" would perform well as a single.
+While in Australia on tour, John Taylor heard a prerelease copy of the INXS single "Original Sin", produced by Chic member Nile Rodgers and engineered by Jason Corsaro, and felt a remix of "The Reflex" would perform well as a single.
 For the remix, Rodgers made the song more dance-oriented, adding looping vocals, additional percussion, increased the tempo and cut the runtime.
-It initially received backlash from EMI and Capitol, who felt it was "too black" for Duran Duran.
+John said it initially received pushback from EMI and Capitol; according to Andy Taylor, they felt it was "too black" for Duran Duran.
 Executives were eventually convinced and upon release as the third single on 16 April 1984, the remixed song became the band's first US and second UK number one single.
 Its success boosted sales for Seven and the Ragged Tiger five months after its release.
 The single's accompanying video was shot by Mulcahy over two days at the Maple Leaf Gardens in Toronto; John wanted the video to be taken from a live show as a way to showcase their strength as a live band and to dismiss interviewers who referred to Duran Duran solely as a "video band".